xubiaopeng/PRASD/README_PRASD.md

 For users who have MATLAB, just call the function "Compile_mex_files" and "PRASD" sequentially in Matlab.

-For the users who do not have Matlab, the standalone installations and usages of PRASD (No need to install MATLAB) for different platforms are as follows:
+For users who DO NOT have Matlab, the standalone installations and usages of PRASD (No need to install MATLAB) for different platforms are as follows:

 1) For MacOS
   (1)  Download the installation package from the website "http://physics.bit.edu.cn/docs/20180529023026979223.zip" (or https://www.dropbox.com/sh/hh7lu1osc4c1gak/AAD7tY3v3H7NKCqvh_El8pksa?dl=0)